 A graphical representation of Tai Chi is seen in the symbol on this page, often referred to by Westerners as the Yin/Yang symbol.

-Of the two fish like shapes depicted in the symbol, Yin is black and Yang white.
+Of the two fish-like shapes depicted in the symbol, Yin is black and Yang white.
 Within each of the fish shapes, the small dot or ‘eye’ illustrates that a small component of its opposite always exists within itself.
 Hence something can never be completely Yin or Yang.

 Some more obvious examples of Yin & Yang would be: female & male; winter & summer; night & day; good & bad and hard & soft.